gaenserich/Demo/README.md

 # Demo
-Here is a file in a demonstration repository I already made!
+Here is a file in a demonstration repository I already made.

-The best protest folk group of the 1960s was:

-Crosby, Stills, and Nash

 (This file uses Markdown, which a future workshop will discuss in detail)